Fight Your Ticket Online

 Drivers may receive traffic tickets in Wisconsin for violations of various state motor vehicle laws.
 If you receive a WI traffic citation, you are encouraged to settle the issue by the date displayed on the ticket in order to avoid a default conviction of guilty, which will lead to the maximum imposed traffic fines and penalties.
 Motorists can either prepare a traffic ticket defense in WI and contest the issue in court, or they can provide their traffic tickets payments and admit the charges.
-Learn more about traffic tickets in WI and how they affect your driving record and your car insurance coverage by reading the paragraphs below:

 Fighting a Wisconsin Ticket

 Instead of paying driving fines in Wisconsin associated to certain traffic citations, drivers have the right to fight traffic tickets and prove that they are not guilty of the offense.
 To initiate the procedure to dispute traffic tickets in WI, drivers will first have to notify the presiding court of their decision.
 Depending on the practices of the individual court, you may be able to submit your response via various methods.
 You can start preparing your WI traffic ticket defense once the court schedules your pretrial date.
 If you are unable to settle your traffic ticket issue with the state prosecutor during the pretrial session, the court will set the date of your judge or jury trial.
+If you wish to avoid going to court, you may hire a legal representative to go in your stead.
+Experienced traffic defense lawyers may also be able to better argue your case and have your ticket dismissed altogether.
+You can be instantly matched with a lawyer online by inputting some basic information about your ticket and attaching an image of the ticket itself.

 After hearing your traffic citation case, the judge or the jury will issue the verdict.
 If you are unable to beat a traffic ticket in WI, you will generally be required to pay the applicable traffic fines and court costs and the conviction will be reported on your driver's record.
 Depending on the severity of the offense, drivers may also be subject to additional penalties, such as community service and/or jail sentences.
 If you successfully defend your case in the traffic violation court, you will suffer no consequences.